 Lake McDonald – start your day off by entering the park at visiting the longest lake in the park at 10 miles long carved by glaciers.
 There are different viewpoints on Lake McDonald, we recommend coming into Glacier National Park via Apgar and shortly after you will see spots you can stop to get a view of the lake.
 Continue to drive to Lake McDonald Lodge where you can join a boat tour of the lake or enjoy a meal at their rustic historical lodge.

-Going-to-the-sun-road – As mentioned, most of this was closed towards Logan Pass during our visit but this is the best way to quickly view the park’s incredible scenery.
+Going-to-the-Sun-Road – As mentioned, most of this was closed towards Logan Pass during our visit but this is the best way to quickly view the park’s incredible scenery.
 This is the only road that traverses through the park that passes through the Continental Divide and Logan Pass.

-Red Bus Tour – Don’t want to drive the windy Going-to-the-sun-road by yourself?
+Red Bus Tour – Don’t want to drive the windy Going-to-the-Sun-Road by yourself?
 When driving you need to pay close attention to the road, so instead why not have someone else drive for you?
 This is one of the most iconic things for what to do in Montana in Glacier National Park.
 The restored and historic red buses date back to the 1930s and are a great way to see the most in one day.

 Avalanche Creek & Trail of the Cedars – See the most stunning and pristine glacier water after walking through the incredibly scenic and peaceful Trail of the Cedars in Glacier National Park.
-If you don’t have alot of time this is perfect since its a short and easy flat walk on a wooden boardwalk through the towering cedar forest to the vibrant blue waters of Avalanche Creek.
+If you don’t have alot of time this is perfect since it’s a short and easy flat walk on a wooden boardwalk through the towering cedar forest to the vibrant blue waters of Avalanche Creek.
 If you have more time we highly urge you to challenge yourself the half-day adventure (roundtrip) to Avalanche Lake via the Trail of the Cedars.
-We didn’t have time for this since we had a long drive to get to Two Medicine since Going-to-the-sun-road was closed, but if you have the perfect conditions and open roads you may be able to squeeze this in your visit.
+We didn’t have time for this since we had a long drive to get to Two Medicine since Going-to-the-Sun-Road was closed, but if you have the perfect conditions and open roads you may be able to squeeze this in your visit.

-Two Medicine – Our last suggestion for what to see in Montana’s Glacier National Park is Two Medicine Lake where you’ll be greeted with a stunning view of mountains along the lake and the Two Medicine Store here is a National Historic Landmark.
-If the Going-to-the-sun-road is open this will be an easy place to get to and you might even be able to squeeze in more stops, for us that wasn’t the case so this was our final stop.
+Two Medicine – Our last suggestion (for today) for what to see in Montana’s Glacier National Park is Two Medicine Lake where you’ll be greeted with a stunning view of mountains along the lake and the Two Medicine Store here is a National Historic Landmark.
+If the Going-to-the-Sun-Road is open this will be an easy place to get to and you might even be able to squeeze in more stops, for us that wasn’t the case so this was our final stop.
 There are boat tours here just like Lake McDonald, but in September they were already done for the season.
 Regardless, this is a beautiful place to visit and a must on your Montana road trip visit to Glacier National Park.